Medial-EarlySign/MR_Wiki/Infrastructure Home Page/Feature Generator Practical Guide/Howto write Feature Generator.md

 11. **Feature Generation**
     - `generate()`
       Generates the feature for each sample.
+The infrastructure already execuated all relavent rep processors for the desired input signals the feature generator is using.

 12. **Summary**
     - `make_summary()`